benjaminsampica/bensampica.com/content/post/minimalapihtmx/index.md

 To demonstrate validation we're going to go off-sample and add a name field to the counter page.
 I like the package called FluentValidation so much and honestly I feel like most people are not using DataAnnotations for API-surface validation beyond _very_ simple scenarios or for demos.

-I am going to install that in the project and prepare the form for that field:
+I am going to install that in the project and prepare the form for that field.
+Let's do the following:

 1. Install the fluent validation package.
 2. Add a class with a validator.